cs3028-alpha-team/Prototype-CS3028/README.md

         2. write technical documentation for developers & markers

 2. Before submission / final check
-    - scan codebase for typos, opportunities to refactor
+    - scan codebase for typos and opportunities to refactor
     - run every file to ensure nothing breaks, especially the unit tests